Should You Deadlift for Bodybuilding?

 Deadlifting for Bodybuilding Wrap Up

 All in all, the deadlift is a fantastic exercise that brings a load of benefits to the table, and not just for powerlifters and strength athletes overall.
-Bodybuilders can benefit greatly from incorporating deadlifts into their programs, as it is an exercise that recruits multiple muscle groups and can potentially put on great amounts of size and improve muscle maturity.
+Bodybuilders can benefit greatly from incorporating deadlifts into their programs, as it is a great exercise that recruits multiple muscle groups and can potentially put on great amounts of size and improve muscle maturity and overall strength.
 Just be conscious of form!

 Will you be incorporating deadlifts into your training program?